keshuaixu/asymgen/README.md

 slope_width: 0.05
 repeat: 10"
 ```
-You should be able to hear clicks
+You should be able to hear clicks from your speaker

-# todo
-launch file

-create another node to convert from force to heatherwave